-- Have tested positive (viral test) for COVID-19. - Are sick. - Are not fully vaccinated and have had close contact with a person with COVID-19 in the past 14 days.
+- Have tested positive (viral test) for COVID-19. - Are sick. - Meet the criteria for quarantine and have had close contact with a person with COVID-19.

 While there is no statewide travel advisory or mandate in place at this time, schools are encouraged to have a policy for exclusion for students and staff that travel that is consistent with CDC COVID-19 travel recommendations.